protospace-21-teamE/booklog/README.md

 - has_many :reviews
 - has_many :categories
 - has_one :shelf
-- has_many :shelfs, through: :follows
+- has_many :shelves, through: :follows

 ### reviews Table
 |Column|Type|Options|